Onboarding Azure accounts

 -

-In the Azure portal, go to Azure Active Directory > Enterprise Applications and select the ProcyonConnectorApp.
+In the Azure portal, go to Azure Active Directory > App Registrations and select your

 -